hwayne/learntla-v2/docs/beginner/pluscal.rst

 Label Rules
 --------------

-We're modeling time here, so there are restrictions on what we can o
+We're modeling time here, so there are restrictions on where we can place the labels.

 1. All statements must belong to a label.